 For a test to be approved, it needs to be at B1 level or above in the Common European Framework of Reference for Languages (CEFR), and test all 4 language skills: listening, reading, writing and speaking.
 The tests currently accepted are:

 LanguageCert International ESOL SELT B1 (Listening, Reading, Writing, Speaking)

 LanguageCert International ESOL SELT B2 (Listening, Reading, Writing, Speaking)

 PTE (Pearson Test of English) Academic UKVI

 If you have a degree from a majority-English-speaking country, you’ll need to show that it is equivalent to a UK bachelor’s degree by obtaining a statement of comparability from UK NARIC.
 Due to curriculum differences, Canadian degrees are not included.
-Anybody who has completed a course of more than 6 months on a Tier 4 (Child) visa within the last 2 years is also exempt.
+Anybody who has taken GCSEs, A-Levels, or Scottish Highers in English Language or English Literature in a UK school while they were under 18, is also exempt.

-6. Can I apply for a Tier 4 Child visa to study with Kaplan?
+6. Can I apply for a Student Child visa to study with Kaplan?

-Even if you’re under 18, you won’t be able to apply for a Tier 4 Child visa to study at a Kaplan college, as Kaplan colleges are not independent schools.
+Even if you’re under 18, you won’t be able to apply for a Student Child visa to study at a Kaplan college, as Kaplan colleges are not independent schools.
 This is in accordance with UK immigration laws.

 7. I am a national of a British Overseas Dependent Territory.
-Do I still need UKVI IELTS and a Tier 4 visa?
+Do I still need UKVI IELTS and a Student visa?

 Holding a passport from a British Overseas Dependent Territory is not sufficient to exempt you from the UKVI English language requirement, so you will still need to meet the criteria in question 5.
 Unless you are a naturalised British national, you will also still need to obtain a Student visa.